What is an Electroencephalogram (EEG)?

 An electroencephalogram (EEG) is a risk-free, non-invasive, and painless procedure conducted at our office on Montana ave in El Paso, Texas.

-An “EEG” (Electroencephalogram) is a test that captures electrical impulses or “Brainwaves” and provides significant information about the brain’s health and function.
-EEG measures brain waves in terms of electrical activity across time, allowing the relative dominance of different types of waves, such as alpha waves, to be determined.
+An EEG is a test that captures electrical impulses or “Brainwaves” and provides critical information about the brain’s health and function.
+EEG measures brain waves in terms of electrical activity across time, allowing the relative dominance of different types of waves to be determined.

 An EEG can aid in the diagnosis, monitoring, and exclusion of medical disorders.
 An EEG does not diagnose or treat any disease.